 *Tip: Place a damp paper towel around the stems of the flowers.
 Then place a plastic Ziploc bag over the damp towel.
 This will keep the flowers moist and protect the wrapping paper at the same time.

-To add a personal note, I made a “hello” tag using an alphabet stamp set, black ink pad and large manila hang tag that I purchased from House 129.
-I wrapped a piece of ivory and gold baker’s twine which I also got from House 129 around the wrapping paper and tag to secure the tag in place.
+I wrapped a piece of ivory and gold baker’s twine which I also got from Etsy around the wrapping paper and tag to secure the tag in place.
 You can personalize the tag to fit any occasion.